fuzziqersoftware/newserv/README.md

 This project includes code that was reverse-engineered by the community in ages long past, and has been included in many projects since then.
 It also includes some game data from Phantasy Star Online itself; this data was originally created by Sega.

 This project is a rewrite of a rewrite of a game server that I wrote many years ago.
-In its current state, do not expect this server to work well - it's not very thoroughly tested and probably won't be anytime soon.
-But with that said, newserv does handle a single player on PSO GameCube pretty well - lobbies work, games work, quests work, chat commands (including cheat modes) work, things don't break.
-I haven't tested it with multiple players yet, but there are probably only minor bugs. newserv probably doesn't work at all for other versions of PSO, since I haven't tested them yet.
+So far, it works rather well with PSO GC Episodes 1 & 2, and lobbies (but not games) are implemented on Episode 3. newserv probably doesn't work at all for other versions of PSO (DC/PC/BB), since I haven't tested them yet.

+Feel free to submit GitHub issues if you find bugs or have feature requests.
+I'd like to make the server as stable and complete as possible, but I can't promise that I'll respond to issues in a timely manner.

 ## History